 Se here we were, browsing through the main menu in order to choose the right game to play together.

-Here is a brief insight of what we did ….
+Here is a brief insight into what we did…

 And here is the complete list of the games included in this release.

 - Contra III: The Alien Wars™